The Sunday Scaries are a sure sign you're not working at the right place for you.

 It’s never okay to sit in misery.
 But it is always okay to seek help.
 You’re the right person.
 Be sure you’re on the right bus!

 P.S.
-I am an Executive Coach with Strata Leadership.
-Hit them up if you would like experienced leaders like me to help you through your own "wrong bus" situations.
+I am an Executive Coach and would love to help you through your own "wrong bus" situations.
+Email me at email@example.com to learn more!